 Of course, there have been attempts at RPGs set in and around a single city before.
 Dragon Age 2's energetic haters and fans have been furiously skimming over the previous paragraphs waiting for a mention of it.
-But though Dragon Age 2 limited itself to the city of Kirkwall and its surroundings, it infamously recycled so much that it felt thinner than the previous, larger Dragon Age instead of feeling more compact and detailed.
-Kirkwall was a city with only one warehouse in it, though it must have been a pretty good warehouse since every other covert meeting and gang war took place there.
+But though Dragon Age 2 limited itself to the city of Kirkwall and its surroundings, it infamously recycled so much that it felt thinner than the previous, larger Dragon Age when it should have felt more compact and detailed.
+Kirkwall was a city with only one warehouse in it—though it must have been a pretty good warehouse since every other covert meeting and gang war took place there.

-Vampire: the Masquerade – Bloodlines only works the way it does because you're a predator and the city's your feeding ground.
+Bloodlines works as well as it does because you're a predator and the city's your feeding ground.
 It needs to have its dark alley with a guy pissing up against a wall, its multiple nightclubs, its believable parking lots, because those are places you can feed.
-Because those things make the city a perfect setting for vampires, Bloodlines had to pull off what other RPGs haven't.
+The city, full of people and dark places to get away from them, is a perfect setting for vampires, which is why Bloodlines had to pull off what other RPGs haven't.
 It was focused, able to evoke one place in a layered and hyper-detailed way.
-Even an inconsequential security guard (opens in new tab) had a story.
-Every hangout felt meaningfully distinct, even though two of them were goth clubs—one a kind of warehouse space, the other a converted church.
+Even an inconsequential security guard had a story.
+Every hangout felt meaningfully distinct—even though two of them were goth clubs.

 Games benefit from significance.
 A quest to save a place stops being item three in the journal when that place is the bar your favorite busker plays at.
 Finding out there's a fortune hidden in a building might make you want to steal it, but if the people who own it have a life beyond that you think twice.
 Characters who aren't just job titles and sleep schedules, shops that aren't just inventories and price lists, and locations that have as much personality as the people in them.
 How often do videogame cities even bother naming their streets?